akkartik/mu/README.md

 ## Non-goals

+* Speed.
+Staying close to machine code should naturally keep Mu fast enough.
 * Efficiency.
-Clear programs over fast programs.
+Controlling the number of abstractions should naturally keep Mu using far less than the gigabytes of memory modern computers have.
 * Portability.
-Runs on any computer as long as it's x86.
+Mu will run on any computer as long as it's x86.
+I will enthusiastically contribute to support for other processors -- in separate forks.
+Readers shouldn't have to think about processors they don't have.
 * Compatibility.
 The goal is to get off mainstream stacks, not to perpetuate them.
 Sometimes the right long-term solution is to [bump the major version number](http://akkartik.name/post/versioning).
 * Syntax.
 Mu code is meant to be comprehended by [running, not just reading](http://akkartik.name/post/comprehension).